-To date, we have not generated any income from operations.
-As of June 30, 2018, we had an accumulated deficit of \$485.1 million, primarily as a result of expenditures for research and development and general and administrative expenses from inception to that date.
-While we have generated revenue from our license arrangement with Kowa and may in the future generate revenue from a variety of other sources, including additional milestone payments from Kowa and license fees and milestone payments in connection with other strategic partnerships, arhalofenate and seladelpar are at a mid-level stage of development and our other product candidates are at an early stage of development and may never be successfully developed or commercialized.
+As of March 31, 2019, we had an accumulated deficit of \$546.1 million, primarily as a result of expenditures for research and development and general and administrative expenses from inception to that date.
+While we have historically generated revenue from license arrangements and may in the future generate revenue from a variety of other sources, including license fees and milestone payments in connection with any future strategic partnerships, seladelpar is at a mid-level stage of development and our other product candidates are at an early stage of development and may never be successfully developed or commercialized.
 Accordingly, we expect to continue to incur substantial losses from operations for the foreseeable future and there can be no assurance that we will ever generate sufficient revenue to achieve and sustain profitability.
-Our results of operations for the three and six months ended June 30, 2018 and 2017 are presented below:
+Our results of operations for the three months ended March 31, 2019 and 2018 are presented below (in thousands):